 UT Tyler Department of Electrical Engineering

-Program Outcomes-Bachelor of Science in Electrical Engineering
+Student Outcomes-Bachelor of Science in Electrical Engineering

 Fundamentals of mathematics include algebra, trigonometry, differential and integral calculus, and differential equations.
 Fundamentals of science include general chemistry (atomic structure, chemical formulas and composition, compounds, chemical reactions, gas laws and kinetics) and physics (kinematics, electrostatics, magnetism, conservation laws for mass and energy, heat, wave phenomena and quantum physics).
 Fundamentals of engineering denote engineering design and problem-solving processes.

 - The ability to use modern engineering tools and techniques in the practice of electrical engineering.